NickEman132/Comprehensive-Baybayin/README.md

 ### not an alphabet
 *Baybayin* is not an alphabet, but an abugida or an alphasyllabary.
 Each character represents a syllable: a consonant and a vowel or `CV`.
 In writing the word `mama`, you would write it with two `ma` characters.

+### getting a tattoo
+Do not use *Baybayin* for getting yourself tattooed before learning about it.